A Program Evolves

 In 2004, after 20 years of continuous operation, the program was halted for a year while Jonathan Friendly and Susan Albrecht travelled around the globe to meet with past Fellows and study how the developing world’s newsroom needs had changed since the program’s inception.

-After visiting 50 alumni, potential applicants and newsroom executives in Beijing, Guangzhou, Hong Kong, Istanbul, Johannesburg, Lagos and New Delhi, they returned convinced of the need for a new program model, one that relies on long-term relationships with the international home newsrooms and one that recognizes how American newsrooms have changed with falling revenues and the addition of new digital media outlets,
+After visiting 50 alumni, potential applicants and newsroom executives in Beijing, Guangzhou, Hong Kong, Istanbul, Johannesburg, Lagos and New Delhi, they returned convinced of the need for a new program model, one that relies on long-term relationships with the international home newsrooms and one that recognizes how American newsrooms have changed with falling revenues and the addition of new digital media outlets.
+Randy Smith became Executive Director and President of the Board in 2013.

 Symbolic of the new direction is the partnership forged with the family of Daniel Pearl, the Wall Street Journal reporter slain in Pakistan in 2001.
 Two Pearl Fellows are selected each year in collaboration with the Pearl family; one comes from Pakistan and the other from a different Moslem country.